-If you submit an application to join us, whether as an employee or contractor: we will hold any personal information you provide to us (via our website or other methods), or that is sent to us by a third-party recruitment agency or website.
+If you submit an application to join us or a client, whether as an employee or contractor: we will hold any personal information you provide to us (via our website or other methods), or that is sent to us by a third-party recruitment agency or website.
 This is likely to be your name, contact details and personal information contained in your CV.
 We will use this information for the purpose of communicating with you and evaluating your application.

 If you fill in a form on our website to contact us: we will store the information you enter or submit (e.g. name, contact details, comment and any other information you choose to submit) for the purposes of responding to your enquiry and business development.

-If you receive our email newsletters or marketing materials, fill in a form on our website to download a document or we invite you to events: we will hold your email address for the purpose of sending you updates and news that we think you will find interesting, sending you documents you have requested from our website and occasionally inviting you to events (in which case we may need extra information such as dietary and access requirements).
+If you receive our email newsletters or marketing materials, fill in a form on our website (or a third party website) to download an LOD and SYKE document, download our app or we invite you to events: we will hold your email address for the purpose of sending you updates and news that we think you will find interesting, sending you documents you have requested from our website and occasionally inviting you to events (in which case we may need extra information such as dietary and access requirements).
 You can unsubscribe from these at any time by using the “unsubscribe” links at the bottom of each email.